oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-devops-build-pipeline.md

 permalink: /getting-started/oci/devops-build-pipeline/
 ---

-# GraalVM Enterprise in an OCI DevOps Build Pipeline
+# GraalVM Enterprise in OCI DevOps Build Pipelines

 This guide describes how to use GraalVM Enterprise in the Oracle Cloud Infrastructure (OCI) DevOps service.
-(The DevOps service provides a continuous integration and continuous delivery (CI/CD) platform for developers.)
+[OCI DevOps](https://www.oracle.com/in/devops/devops-service/) is a continuous integration/continuous delivery (CI/CD) service that enables developers to automate the delivery and deployment of software to OCI compute platforms.

-> Note: [Oracle Cloud Infrastructure (OCI)](https://www.oracle.com/cloud) provides Oracle GraalVM Enterprise Edition to its customers for free.
+> Note: GraalVM Enterprise is available on Oracle Cloud Infrastructure (OCI) at no additional cost.

-GraalVM Enterprise support is included in a Oracle Cloud subscription.
+OCI DevOps service provides build runners with Oracle Linux 7 as the base container image along with a number of [runtimes and tools](https://docs.oracle.com/en-us/iaas/Content/devops/using/runtime_details.htm).

-[OCI DevOps service](https://docs.oracle.com/en-us/iaas/Content/devops/using/devops_overview.htm) provides Oracle Linux 7 as the base container image as well as other [runtimes and tools](https://docs.oracle.com/en-us/iaas/Content/devops/using/runtime_details.htm).
 GraalVM Enterprise Edition is supported.

 GraalVM Enterprise RPMs are available in the Oracle YUM repository.
 Each RPM is self-contained and will automatically pull in all its required dependencies.